 Lifetime Adoption’s dedicated and caring staff works nationwide to connect birth mothers with loving adoptive families.
 If you have any questions about open adoption or the adoption process itself, please get in touch with us today.

 There will never be any costs for you, the expectant mother.
 You will not be pressured to make a decision one way or the other.
+You will not be pressured to give your baby up for adoption.
 We provide these resources to help you make the best decision.

 Since 2002, she has been helping pregnant women and others in crisis to learn more about adoption.
 Heather also trains and speaks nationwide to pregnancy clinics to effectively meet the needs of women who want to explore adoption for their child.
 Today, she continues to address the concerns women have about adoption and supports the needs of women who choose adoption for their child.